 The erotic force often cozies up to the sexual urge.
 But it doesn’t always have to go that way.
 The three forces of love, eros and sex can appear independently, or maybe two will co-mingle.
 Like eros might mix it up with sex, or eros may combine together with love—to the extent the soul is able to love.
 Or maybe there’s sex and some semblance of love.
 It’s only in the ideal situation that all three forces play well together in the sandbox.

 On any level of existence, the sex force is the creative agent.
-In the highest spheres, the sex force is credited with creating spiritual life and spiritual ideas.
+In the highest spheres, the sex force gets the credit for creating spiritual life and spiritual ideas.
 On lower planes, like the one we’re living on here on Earth, the sex force creates the shell or vehicle for a being to live in, you know, while we’re passing through.

 Note, it is possible for friendship, which is brotherly love, to exist between a man and a woman.
 Eros may want to sneak in, but people can use discretion to direct their reason and their will to determine the way in which their feelings take their course.
 This will keep things on the straight and narrow, and not slipping into an improper channel.